 sudo flatpak remove --delete-data org.codeblocks.codeblocks -y

-Verify that Flatpak no longer lists the application.
+Verify that the same Flatpak scope no longer lists the application.

 not installed

-~/.var/app/org.codeblocks.codeblocks/behind after uninstall.
-If you want a fully clean reset, remove that sandbox directory manually.
+~/.var/app/org.codeblocks.codeblocks/.
+If the directory remains, remove it only when you want a clean reset.
 This does not touch projects you saved elsewhere on disk.

 rm -rf ~/.var/app/org.codeblocks.codeblocks/